 TCEQ Computer-based Occupational Licensing Exams

-The Student Success Center is an official computer-based testing site on behalf of the Texas Commission of Environmental Quality (TCEQ).
-Upon receiving an approval letter from TCEQ, the applicant will need to register with Academic Center to take the exam.
-To register for a TCEQ exam, visit http://www.registerblast.com/uhv/exam.
+The UHV Testing Center is an official computer-based testing site on behalf of the Texas Commission of Environmental Quality (TCEQ).
+Upon receiving an approval letter from TCEQ, the applicant will need to register with RegisterBlast to take the TCEQ exam.

-The Internet-based occupational licensing exams are generally administered in RM 129 in the University West Building.
+The Internet-based occupational licensing exams are generally administered in RM 1129 in Jaguar Hall (Building 4 on the campus map).